-Income Limits are updated annually by the Department of HUD for Erie County.
-At initial occupancy households must be determined to be in the Very Low Income Limit category for the number of people in the household.
-Income Targeting does not apply.
+Income Limits are updated annually by the Department of HUD for the county in which the property is located.
+Households must be determined to be in the Very Low Income Limit category for the number of people in the household.
+Income Targeting does not apply to Section 202 PRAC properties.